hwangy/DistributedWireProtocols/design_notebook.md

 > exception.

 This was fixed by holding onto a handle of the server, and calling shutdown on deleting or logging out.

+> **Enhancement** Messages addressed to non-existent users should fail
+> Previously, you are able to send messages to non-existent users.
+This has been fixed.